-School has started.
-That means kids in confined spaces, close contact, sharing lots of germs.
+We’re well into the school year and late fall weather.
+That means kids in confined spaces, close contact, sharing lots of germs, and breathing indoor air.
 We don’t want parents or kids to become germaphobes, but we would encourage kids to wash hands after using the bathroom, and before eating, to cough into the crook of the elbow, and to keep little fingers away from the nose.
+Separate hand and face towels at home, and not sharing food at lunchtime are good ideas.
 Older kids – especially in high school – often get stressed from pressure to get good grades, frequent tests, time doing extracurricular activities, social stresses, doing college applications, anxiety over their future, etc. Good time management, good diet and getting enough sleep will help prevent burnout and illnesses.

 We recently confirmed a case of Lyme Disease in one of our patients.
 Remember to do tick checks after your kids have been out hiking.
-Here’s more info: full article
+Here’s more info: Removing A Tick

 If your child is off to college this fall, and especially if (s)he will be living in a dorm, we recommend getting the meningococcal B (Bexsero) vaccine.
 This protects against bacteria which has caused a number of meningitis outbreaks on college campuses around the country.
 It’s a series of 2 injections a month apart.
 This is a deadly serious bug that can be prevented!